OneSourceConsult/ZabbixCeilometer-Proxy/README.md

 If all goes well the information retrieved from OpenStack's Ceilometer will be pushed in your Zabbix monitoring system.

-**Note:** You can check out a demo from a premilinary version of ZCP running with OpenStack Havanna and Zabbix [here](https://www.youtube.com/watch?v=DXz-W9fgvRk)
+**Note:** You can check out a demo from a premilinary version of ZCP running with OpenStack Havana and Zabbix [here](https://www.youtube.com/watch?v=DXz-W9fgvRk)

 ##Source
 If not doing so already, you can check out the latest version of ZCP either through [github](https://github.com/OneSourceConsult/ZabbixCeilometer-Proxy) or [OneSource](www.onesource.pt).